hanami/model/README.md

 See [Dependency Inversion Principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle) for more on interfaces.

-When a class extend an entity class, it will also *inherit* its mother's attributes.
+When a class extends a `Lotus::Entity` class, it will also *inherit* its mother's attributes.

 ```ruby
 require 'lotus/model'